TestDrive Road Report

 How does it work?

-To invoke Time Machine, you simply run it with appropriate parameters before running any program.
-The virtual date and time is only visible to the process, including the CI, that activates TM and all its descendant child processes.
-This is true whether in a job or session.
-It means that different programs or even different instances of the same program can be set up to see a different virtual time.
-Note that a STREAMed job is not a child process.
-Also, the virtual clock is only visible to user programs and user libraries.
-All file system timestamps will, for example, remain on true time.
-[See Figure 1 for examples.]
+The virtual date and time is only visible to the process (which includes the CI) that activates HourGlass 2000 (either by command or automatically via the configuration file) and all its descendant child processes, whether in a job or session.
+Thus different programs or even different instances of the same program can be set up to see different virtual time.
+Note that a STREAM'd job is not a child process, but a separate entity to which the rules in the configuration file will be applied without regard to the STREAMing entity.

 Installation and documentation